Spider John Koerner, Serendipity, Shel Silverstein, John Hartford, and OrangesPosted On:

-Folk/country blues legend Spider John Koerner last night at The Parrot
+Folk/country blues legend, Bob Dylan Mentor, Spider John Koerner at The Parrot

 While I was speaking with local fiddler Gary Zimmerman outside the bar on Wednesday night the gentleman in the ball cap approached us to report, somewhat incredulously, that Spider John Koerner was about to start playing inside.
 “Spider John Koerner…inside…right now”, he repeated.